-The front panel of switches (16-port and 32-port models only) have a bi-color general status LED that may illuminate green or amber.
+The front panel of MergePoint UnityTM switches (16-port and 32-port models only) have a bi-color general status LED that illuminates green or amber as follows:

-- The LED illuminates green when the switch is turned on and operating normally. - The LED blinks green when the switch is booting. - The LED illuminates amber if a fault condition occurs, such as power supply failure (for switches equipped with dual power supplies), elevated ambient temperature or fan failure.
-The LED will continue to illuminate amber as long as the failure persists. - The LED blinks between green and amber when the switch is Flash downloading.
+- The LED illuminates green when the MergePoint UnityTM switch is turned on and operating normally. - The LED blinks green when the MergePoint UnityTM switch is booting. - The LED illuminates amber if a fault condition occurs, such as power supply failure (for MergePoint UnityTM switches equipped with dual power supplies), elevated ambient temperature or fan failure.
+The LED will continue to illuminate amber as long as the failure persists. - The LED blinks between green and amber when the MergePoint UnityTM switch is Flash downloading.